TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

     - [Removal of profiles](#removal-of-profiles)
   - [.mobileconfig Profile Examples](#mobileconfig-profile-examples)

-## General settings for ProfileCreator
+## General settings for Profiles

-The ProfileCreator application has a well-documented [wiki](https://github.com/ProfileCreator/ProfileCreator/wiki).
-Consult the wiki for ProfileCreator specific issues or join the conversion over in the #profilecreator channel in the [MacAdmins Slack](https://www.macadmins.org/) for additional help.

-When opening ProfileCreator for the first time, it's advised to set organizational identifiers.
-Profiles exported with ProfileCreator are identified with the organizational identifiers set under ProfileCreator > Preferences > Profile Defaults:
+When opening iMazing Profile Editor for the first time, it's advised to set organizational identifiers.
+Profiles exported are then identified with the organizational identifiers.

 ![example preferences](images/preferences.png)